Zimann/Budget-Helper-Angular/README.md

 ### Purpose of this project

   - This project has been been remodelled after a project (https://github.com/Zimann/Budget-Helper) that has the exact same functionalities.
-  - The former project was created in a procedural way and every method was repositioned and restructured in an OOP manner.
+  - The former project was created in a procedural way.

   ### How can this project help you?
 - It can help you to have a visual representation of your expenses and incomes.